iqiyi/dpvs/README.md

 % mount -t hugetlbfs nodev /mnt/huge
 ```

 Install Kernel modules and bind NIC with `igb_uio` driver.
 Quick start uses only one NIC, normally we use 2 for Full-NAT cluster, even 4 for bonding mode.
-Assuming `eth0` will be used for DPVS/DPDK, and another stand alone Linux NIC for debug, for example, `eth1`.
+Assuming `eth0` will be used for DPVS/DPDK, and another standalone Linux NIC for debug, for example, `eth1`.

 ```bash
 % modprob uio